Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Basic zone exposure modes

-Full Auto and the six scene exposure modes are referred to collectively as the “Basic Zone,” and while in this “Zone,” certain settings are either fixed, limited, or unavailable, as shown in this table.
-Full Auto is the only exposure mode that can be used in conjunction with the scene exposure modes.
+Complete Auto and the six scene exposure modes are referred to collectively as the “Basic Zone,” In this “Zone,” specific settings are either fixed, limited, or unavailable, as shown in this table.
+Full Auto is the only exposure mode that can be used with the scene exposure modes.
 The second table provides extensive information on the variable settings.

-In the basic zone, the camera will signal that blur may occur due to slow shutter speeds by blinking the shutter speed on the LCD and viewfinder status bar.
-This is done in order to warn the photographer of the potential for blur.
+In the primary zone, the camera will signal that blur may occur due to slow shutter speeds by blinking the shutter speed on the LCD and viewfinder status bar.
+This is done to warn the photographer of the potential for blur.

 Creative zone exposure modes

-The majority of professionals and prosumers will be more comfortable with and gravitate toward using the five exposure options.
-These modes make all of the menu functions and camera settings available to the user, and they may be combined in any way they see fit.
+Most professionals and prosumers will be more comfortable with and gravitate toward using the five exposure options.
+These modes make all menu functions and camera settings available to the user and may be combined in any way they see fit.

 In the manual exposure modes (Tv, Av, and M), you control the shutter speed with the main dial (located on top of the camera) and the aperture with the quick control dial (located on the back of the camera).
 You may switch the operational direction of these dials by using the C.Fn IV-4 button.